 The Amazon Rainforest is the largest and most biodiverse rainforest in the world.

 Human development is putting increasing pressure on the ecosystems of the Amazon Rainforest.
-As human populations grow and spread out, whole rainforest is being cut into smaller pieces by roads, cities, and farms.
+As human populations grow and spread out, large sections of pristine rainforest are being cut into smaller pieces by roads, cities, and farms.
 In recent decades, hundreds of thousands of acres were cleared for agriculture, particularly soybean production and livestock pasture.

 The health and well being of the Amazon Rainforest is critical not only for Brazilians, but for all of humankind.
-Deemed "the lungs of the planet," Amazon ecosystems hold and sequester one-tenth of the world's terrestrial carbon, helping to maintain a stable climate.
-They clean the water and the air.
-And these ecosystems are home to thousands of tree, plant and animal species, some of which are valued as medicine and other products
+Sometimes referred to as "the lungs of the planet," Amazon ecosystems hold and sequester one-tenth of the world's terrestrial carbon, helping to maintain a stable climate.
+These ecosystems are home to thousands of tree, plant and animal species, some of which are valued as medicine and other products

 Given increased development as well as the need to preserve the remaining rainforest we have, it is becoming increasingly important to rainforests to maintain their optimum health and biodiversity.